Myths About CBD

 In this video and post, I discuss some common myths and misconceptions about CBD.
 This video was inspired by a paper by Dr. Ethan Russo, which I include in the references below.

 While CBD is not intoxicating, to say it is non-psychoactive is a bit of a mischaracterization of CBD.
 CBD can have an effect on the user’s mental state.
 This is why CBD has been found to be so useful for anxiety, depression, and mental illness.
 It is more accurate to say that CBD is non-intoxicating instead of non-psychoactive.

 2. CBD is sedating.

 While some people might find CBD to be sedating, for others, even in high doses, CBD has shown to be alerting or not sedating.
-The sedating effect of some CBD products can be attributed to sedating terpenes like myrcene contained in products which are full plant extracts.
+The sedating effect of some CBD products can be attributed to sedating terpenes like myrcene contained in products which are in full plant or whole plant extracts.

 3. CBD is a CB1 inverse agonist like Rimonabant.

 Rimonabant is a synthetic cannabinoid inverse agonist which was used to treat obesity and metabolic syndrome in Europe.
 Rimonabant was quickly removed from the market because of serious side effects including anxiety, suicidal ideation, and nausea.
 CBD on the other hand, does not act as an inverse agonist on the CB1 receptor and thus does not cause the same nasty side effects as Rimonabant.
 Rather, CBD works as an antagonist at the CB1 receptor.
 This is partially how CBD can dampen some of the unwanted effects of THC.

 Check out: How does CBD work?